LexieK7/GAS/README.md

   year={2020}
 }

-@article{chen2024uni,
-  title={Towards a General-Purpose Foundation Model for Computational Pathology}, author={Chen, Richard J and Ding, Tong and Lu, Ming Y and Williamson, Drew FK and Jaume, Guillaume and Chen, Bowen and Zhang, Andrew and Shao, Daniel and Song, Andrew H and Shaban, Muhammad and others}, journal={Nature Medicine}, publisher={Nature Publishing Group}, year={2024}
-}

 @misc{ikezogwo2023quilt1m,
       title={Quilt-1M: One Million Image-Text Pairs for Histopathology}, author={Wisdom Oluchi Ikezogwo and Mehmet Saygin Seyfioglu and Fatemeh Ghezloo and Dylan Stefan Chan Geva and Fatwir Sheikh Mohammed and Pavan Kumar Anand and Ranjay Krishna and Linda Shapiro},